How the Rock Cycle Recycles Earth’s Crust

 Like a well-oiled machine, rocks transform from igneous, sedimentary to metamorphic types.
 This process where rocks are created, altered, and formed again is the rock cycle.

 If you look at the Earth’s crust, it’s composed of 80% igneous, 15% metamorphic, and 5% sedimentary rocks.
-But 75% of land surface contains sedimentary rocks.
+But 75% of our land surface contains sedimentary rocks.

 Sedimentary rocks form by compaction and cementation